kubernetes/kubernetes/docs/design/security.md

    6. Developers may need to ensure their images work within higher security requirements specified by administrators
    7. When available, Linux kernel user namespaces can be used to ensure 5.2 and 5.4 are met.
    8. When application developers want to share filesytem data via distributed filesystems, the Unix user ids on those filesystems must be consistent across different container processes
-6. Developers should be able to define [secrets](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/design/secrets.md) that are automatically added to the containers when pods are run
+6. Developers should be able to define [secrets](https://github.com/GoogleCloudPlatform/lmktfy/blob/master/docs/design/secrets.md) that are automatically added to the containers when pods are run
    1. Secrets are files injected into the container whose values should not be displayed within a pod.
 Examples:
        1. An SSH private key for git cloning remote data
        2. A client certificate for accessing a remote system
        3. A private key and certificate for a web server
-       4. A .kubeconfig file with embedded cert / token data for accessing the Kubernetes master
+       4. A .lmktfyconfig file with embedded cert / token data for accessing the LMKTFY master
        5. A .dockercfg file for pulling images from a protected registry
    2. Developers should be able to define the pod spec so that a secret lands in a specific location
    3. Project administrators should be able to limit developers within a namespace from viewing or modifying secrets (anyone who can launch an arbitrary pod can view secrets)